derrickkhuynh/Smart-Lamp/README.md

 Utilizes an ESP32 MCU, a neopixel ring, TFT Display, and a capactive sensor of your choice.

 There are 2 different version of the code:
-1. NoDisplay.cpp -> only lamp portion
+1. noDisplay.cpp -> only lamp portion
-2. Display.cpp   -> lamp +TFT display
+2. display.cpp   -> lamp +TFT display

 Display_TouchSensor.cpp is still a work in progress and the text locations, colors, etc. are still being edited You are free to change the display as you like.